 Following his retirement from the Navy, Kent and Geraldine moved to Ellensburg where he worked for the Texaco station and in the bicycle repair department at Kmart in Yakima.
 He had a very mechanical mind and enjoyed tinkering and fixing all things mechanical.
 He especially loved spending time with his grandchildren and learning how to play “Legend of Zelda” on his granddaughters Nintendo Switch.

 Kent is survived by his wife, Geraldine, at the family home in Ellensburg; sons Jose (Vickie) Perez of Ellensburg and David (Teresa Hagerman) Lafferty of Bremerton; daughter Ann Lafferty of Ellensburg; brothers Steve Lafferty of Phoenix and Gary (Donna) Lafferty of Petaluma, California; 14 grandchildren and 20 great-grandchildren.
 He was preceded in death by his parents and grandson Michael Perez.

 Memorial contributions are suggested to the charity that Kent always donated to, the Susan G. Komen Breast Cancer Foundation (www.komen.org/donate).
 Steward & Williams Funeral Home and Crematory of Ellensburg has been entrusted with caring for Kent’s family.
 Online condolences may be left at www.steward-williams.com

-To plant a tree in memory of Kent E. Lafferty, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Kent E. Lafferty, please visit our floral store.